maizi0122/Ripened/README.md

   dependencies {

-      //-----add library module like this only for view injection----- compile project(':RapeField') //it's the base-common module of it's plugin.
+      //-----add library module like this only for view injection----- compile project(':Ripend') //it's the base-common module of it's plugin.

-      //-----add library module like this for view injection and content-view setting----- compile project(':contentview_enhance') //it's an plugin of module RapeField with enhancing of content-view setting
+      //-----add library module like this for view injection and content-view setting----- compile project(':contentview_enhance') //it's an plugin of module Ripend with enhancing of content-view setting

-      //-----add library module like this for view injection and adapter view setting----- compile project(':adapter_enhance') //it's an plugin of module RapeField with enhancing of adapter setting
+      //-----add library module like this for view injection and adapter view setting----- compile project(':adapter_enhance') //it's an plugin of module Ripend with enhancing of adapter setting

-      //-----add library module like this for view injection and listener binding----- compile project(':eventbinder_enhance') //it's an plugin of module RapeField with enhancing of listener binding
+      //-----add library module like this for view injection and listener binding----- compile project(':eventbinder_enhance') //it's an plugin of module Ripend with enhancing of listener binding

       //-----seeing the demo for more detail...